H4ckB4s3/hns-bio/README.md

 # TXT Record Prefix Documentation

-This repository provides comprehensive documentation for TXT record prefixes used with Handshake (HNS) TLDs.
+This repository provides comprehensive documentation for TXT record prefixes used with HNS/DNS/ENS domains.
 These prefixes facilitate standardized data interpretation, enabling clients to easily recognize and interact with on-chain and off-chain records.

 ## Introduction